tclu82/fansite-analytics-challenge/README.md

 6. type "javac src/*/*.java" in terminal and hit enter

-7. type "java -jar" in terminal runs this project, 4 files will be made in side log_output
+7. type "java -jar out/artifacts/fansite_analytics_challenge_jar/fansite-analytics-challenge.jar" in terminal runs this project, 4 files will be made in side log_output